Idar, Gujarat: Economy

-Idar is a region which has become a hub for cotton ginning and processing.
-It also has a very strong network of dairy co-operatives which helps it stay firm on an economic footing in years where the rains are not good.
+Idar is a region which has become a center for cotton ginning and processing.
+It also has a strong network of dairy co-operatives which helps it stay firm on an economic footing in years where there is drought.

 Demographics

 As of 2001 India census, Idar had a population of 29,567.
 Males constitute 52% of the population and females 48%.
 Idar has an average literacy rate of 68%, higher than the national average of 59.5%: male literacy is 75%, and female literacy is 61%.
 13% of Idar's population is under 6 years of age.

 Jain, Brahmins, Patel, Mansuri, Darbar, Suthar (Mistry), Vaishnav Vaniya, Desai, Darji, Soni (goldsmiths), Vankars, and Thuri community live here.